joebew42/poker_hands_elixir/README.md

 # DOING

 # TODO

-- Handle the case when two players end up with a tie
 - Probably `HandRank.compare` doesn't need to return the rank?
 - Look at `HandRank` module.
 Probably there are some function that might be moved to `Cards`
 - Write an acceptance test